 shaking or tremors

 if you miss a dose.
-However, they are more likely to occur if you stop taking Paxtine
+They are more likely to occur if you stop taking PAXTINE suddenly.

-For the majority of patients, symptoms go away on their own within a few weeks.
-However,
+For most patients, symptoms go away on their own within a few weeks.
+However, if you

-if you feel that the unwanted symptoms are too severe, see your doctor who will suggest
+feel that the unwanted symptoms are too severe, tell your doctor who will suggest

 how to manage stopping treatment more slowly.

-Additional symptoms that have been experienced by children whilst stopping treatment
+Additional symptoms that have been experienced by children and adolescents under the

-Although Paxtine is not recommended for children and adolescents below 18 years of
+Although this medicine is not recommended for children and adolescents below 18 years

-age, the most common unwanted effects in children under 18 are:
+of age, the most common side effects 18 are:

 tremor (uncontrollable trembling)